awesomebumf/slither.io/README.md

 # slither.io
-code snippet used in slither.io
+code snippets used in slither.io